phipsonlab/jazzPanda/README.md

 ## Introduction

-The jazzPanda package currently contains functions to find marker genes based on the spatial coordiantes for imaging-based spatial transcriptomics technologies including 10x Xenium, NanoString CosMx and Vizgen MERSCOPE.
+The jazzPanda package currently contains functions to find marker genes based on the spatial coordinates for imaging-based spatial transcriptomics technologies including 10x Xenium, NanoString CosMx and Vizgen MERSCOPE.

 ## Installation